Online Energy Minimization Under A Peak Age of Information Constraint: Proof of Theorem

 \subsection{Step 1: Upper Bound on $\textsc{cr}_{\pi^g}$}

 Consider an arbitrary sequence of packet generation times $\sigma$.
 From Remark \ref{remark:partition}, we know that the time axis can be partitioned into frames defined with respect to $\pi^\star$ (Definition \ref{def:frame}).
 Therefore, consider the consecutive frames $0,1,...,m$ such that the total time horizon interval $[0,T]$ is a subset of the union of frames $0$ to $m$, and time horizon $T$ lies in frame $m$ (as shown in Figure \ref{fig:frames} for $m=5$).
 Note that if $m=0$ (i.e., $T$ is less than the initial deadline $d(0)$), then neither $\pi^g$, nor $\pi^\star$ transmits any packet because the deadline constraint \eqref{eq:deadline-constraint} is trivially satisfied in the interval $[0,T]$.
-Hence, we only consider the case of $m\ge 1$.
+Hence, we only consider the case where $m\ge 1$.

 Since length of a frame is always less than $D$ (the length of a period that is equal to the peak AoI constraint), the time horizon $T<(m+1)D$.
 Therefore, in interval $[0,T]$, if $\pi^g$ transmits $x^g \ge 0$ number of packets with speed $3W/D$ consuming $E^g_x$ units of energy, then $E^g_x<P(3W/D)(m+1)D$ (product of power consumption and upper bound on the length of time interval $[0,T]$).
-So, if $y^g \ge 0$ denotes the number of packets that $\pi^g$ transmits with speed greater than $3W/D$ (recall that $\pi^g$ transmits an entire packet at a constant speed), and $E^g_y$ denotes the total energy consumed by $\pi^g$ in transmitting these $y^g$ packets, then the total energy consumed by $\pi^g$ in interval $[0,T]$ is\footnote{Note that at any time $t$, $\pi^g$ either transmits packets at speed greater than or equal to $3W/D$, or remains idle.
-We assume that when $\pi^g$ is idle, power consumption is $0$ (see Remark \ref{remark:P0}).}
+So, if $y^g \ge 0$ denotes the number of packets that $\pi^g$ transmits with speed greater than $3W/D$ (recall that $\pi^g$ transmits an entire packet at a constant speed), and $E^g_y$ denotes the total energy consumed by $\pi^g$ in transmitting these $y^g$ packets, then the total energy consumed by $\pi^g$ in interval $[0,T]$ is \footnote{Note that at any time $t$, $\pi^g$ either transmits packets at speed greater than or equal to $3W/D$, or remains idle (speed is $0$).
+As per Assumption \ref{assume:P0}, when $\pi^g$ is idle, power consumption is $0$.}

 \begin{remark} Since $\pi^g$ transmits each of the $y^g$ packets at a constant speed greater than $3W/D$, the energy consumed by $\pi^g$ in transmitting the $y^g$ number of packets is $E^g_y>y^gP(3W/D)D/3$. \end{remark}